Guidance for Determining Required Bandwidth

 Bandwidth is the measure of a network’s capacity or utilization, usually measured in terms of bits per second.
 To ensure a smooth administration, CAI recommends network bandwidth of at least 20 kilobits per second for each student being concurrently tested.
 The network should have enough bandwidth to support online testing at the required performance level.
 Refer to the Network Diagnostic Tools subsection for information about tools that check the network’s bandwidth for CAASPP and ELPAC online testing.

-The following factors also affect the required bandwidth for a given test:
+The following factors also affect the required bandwidth for a given assessment:

 Estimating Bandwidth